DAKOTA VALLEY ELECTRIC COOPERATIVE – EDGELEY, ND

 Individual must have sufficient physical health to perform the duties and responsibilities of the position.
 Must be able to travel to attend meetings, seminars, etc., which are related to specific job functions.
 Must be able to speak clearly and fluently over the telephone and in person.
 Individual must have acute consciousness of safety and a positive attitude toward accident prevention.
 May require some lifting of up to 40 lbs. on occasion.
-Involves mostly sitting but could involve long periods of standing or walking.
-The majority of the position involves inside office work although some outside work during all weather conditions is necessary as related to supervision, inspection, planning, etc.
+The position involves both inside office work and outside work during all weather conditions.

 (3) Membership - to explain and apply the services offered, rates, policies, procedures and benefits to which a member of the Cooperative is entitled.